MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/cant-find-win-10-developer-tools-vs-2015.md

 # Can't find Windows 10 developer tools in Visual Studio 2015

-This article discusses the problem where you can’t find Windows 10 developer tools when they aren't turned on by default in Visual Studio 2015.
+This article discusses the problem where you can’t find Windows 10 developer tools because they aren't turned on by default in Visual Studio 2015.

 ## Symptoms